ARE TICKETS NON-REFUNDABLE?

 HOW LONG IS THE TRAIL?

-The trail is 1.4KM in length and will take approximately 60 minutes to walk around.
-We will allow camping chairs/small folder chairs to be brought into the trail, if you require to sit down during the trail route.
+The trail is a mile and a half long in length and will take approximately 60 minutes to walk around.
+We will allow camping chairs/small folding chairs to be brought into the trail, if you need to sit down during the trail route.

 HOW MANY PA TICKETS CAN I OBTAIN?